Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Design of artificial diffusion at low Mach number

 \subsection{Artificial diffusion for mixed convective-acoustic flows}

-Acoustic variations are often the result of, or coexist with, convective phenomena, making it desirable to also have a scheme with acceptable limiting forms of the pressure and velocity equations (\ref{eq:pressure_modified},\ref{eq:velocity_modified}) for both convective and acoustic variations.
+Acoustic variations are often the result of, or coexist with, convective phenomena, making it desirable to have a scheme with acceptable limit equations for both convective and acoustic variations.
 By examining the limit equations (\ref{eq:cvar_cdiff_limit}) and (\ref{eq:avar_adiff_limit}), we can identify two requirements for an acceptable form of the limit equations.
-The first is that all terms in $\mathcal{L}$ from the relevant physical relations are retained, i.e. the momentum and divergence relations (\ref{eq:pressure_convective_0},\ref{eq:velocity_convective_0}) for convective flow, and the linear acoustics relations (\ref{eq:pressure_acoustic_0},\ref{eq:velocity_acoustic_-1}) for acoustic flow.
-The second property is that some diffusion terms are retained in $\mathcal{R}$.
-The first property is necessary for the solutions to the modified equations to have the same scaling as solutions to the original equations, while the second property will be necessary once we attempt to construct a stable discrete scheme from the modified equations.
+The first is that all terms in $\mathcal{L}$ from the relevant physical relations are retained, i.e. the momentum and divergence relations (\ref{eq:pressure_convective_0},\ref{eq:velocity_convective_0}) for convective flow, and the linear acoustics relations (\ref{eq:pressure_multiple_0},\ref{eq:velocity_multiple_-1}) for acoustic flow, which is necessary for the solutions to the modified equations to have the same scaling as solutions to the original equations.
+The second property is that some diffusion terms are retained in $\mathcal{R}$, which will be necessary once we attempt to construct stable discrete schemes.

 Next we will see if the limit equations for convective diffusion with acoustic variations, and for acoustic diffusion with convective variations satisfy these requirements.
 The limit equations for convective diffusion scaling $\uuline{A}^c$, equation (\ref{eq:convective_diffusion_scaling}), and acoustic flow variations are: